Why People Need SNAP: Countering Myths with Reality

 SNAP and Abortion

 Many pregnant people have abortions because they can’t provide for a child or another child.
-In a study by the Alan Guttmacher Institute, 73% of people having abortions gave not being able to afford a baby as a reason.
+In a study by the Alan Guttmacher Institute, 73% of people having abortions gave “can’t afford a baby now” as a reason for having an abortion.

 Having a child is something many poor people feel they cannot afford.
 Researcher Laura Hussey, in her book The Pro-Life Pregnancy Help Movement: Serving Women or Saving Babies?
 (Lawrence, Kansas: University Press of Kansas, 2020), asked women who had abortions the following question: